user00000001/Tesra/docs/specifications/cli_user_guide.md

 Since the synchronization node only synchronizes the blocks generated by the bookkeeping node and does not participate in the network consensus.

 ```
-./Ontology
+./Tesranode
 ```

 If the node does not use the default genesis block configuration file, it can be specified with the --config parameter.
 Since consensus won't be turned on, you don't need a wallet when starting up a synchronization node.

 #### 1.2.3 Deploying on public test network Polaris sync node

-Run ontology straightly
+Run tesranode straightly

 ```
-./Ontology --networkid 2
+./Tesranode --networkid 2
 ```
 #### 1.2.4 Single-Node Test Network Deployment

-Ontology supports single-node network deployment for the development of test environments.
+Tesranode supports single-node network deployment for the development of test environments.
 To start a single-node test network, you only need to add the --testmode command line parameter.

 ```
-./Ontology --testmode
+./Tesranode --testmode
 ```

 If the node does not use the default genesis block configuration file and wallet account, the node can specify them with the --config, --wallet, --account parameters.
 At the same time, if the bookkeeping node needs to modify the default minimum gas price and gas limit of the transaction pool, it can set the parameters by --gasprice and --gaslimit.

-Note that, Ontology will turn consensus RPC, RESTful, and WebSocket server on in test mode.
+Note that, Tesranode will turn consensus RPC, RESTful, and WebSocket server on in test mode.

 ## 2. Wallet Management

 Wallet management commands can be used to add, view, modify, delete, and import account.
-You can use ./Ontology account --help command to view help information of wallet management command.
+You can use ./Tesranode account --help command to view help information of wallet management command.

 ### 2.1.
 Add Account

-Ontology supports multiple encryption algorithms, including ECDSA, SM2, and ED25519.
+Tesranode supports multiple encryption algorithms, including ECDSA, SM2, and ED25519.

 When using ECDSA encryption algorithm, it can support multiple key curves, such as: P-224, P-256, P-384, P-521; In addition, when using ECDSA encryption algorithm, you can also specify the signature scheme such as: SHA224withECDSA, SHA256withECDSA, SHA384withECDSA, SHA512withEdDSA, SHA3-224withECDSA, SHA3-256withECDSA, SHA3-384withECDSA, SHA3-512withECDSA, RIPEMD160withECDSA.